MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 ms.technology: vs-azure
 ms.topic: conceptual
 ---
-# Build container apps using Visual Studio or the command line
+# Building containerized apps using Visual Studio or the command line

 Whether you're building from the Visual Studio IDE, or setting up a command-line build, you need to know how Visual Studio builds uses the Dockerfile to build your projects.
 For performance reasons, Visual Studio follows a special process for containerized apps.
 Understanding how Visual Studio builds your projects is especially important when you customize your build process by modifying the Dockerfile.